Trust Semantics Distillation for Collaborator Selection via Memory-Augmented Agentic AI: Task-Specific Trust Semantics Distillation

-The server-side teacher agent, acting as the central authority for trust decisions, collects and stores trust-related data, including historical performance records and resource information.
-It then extracts, updates, and maintains task-specific trust semantics for devices, which are subsequently provided to student agents.
-Due to LAM's limited internal memory, an external memory module is required to support storage and efficient retrieval.
-Therefore, we design the memory module with three distinct components: \textit{i) Resource information storage component} stores the physical resource information of all devices; \textit{ii) Historical record storage component} maintains historical performance data of all devices. \textit{iii) Trust semantics storage component} stores task-specific trust semantics of devices derived from historical performance data.
-Next, we present a detailed description of the teacher agent's workflow, as shown in Fig.~\ref{teacher}, highlighting how it uses the memory module.
+As the central authority for trust decision-making, the server-side teacher agent collects and stores trust-related data from devices in the system, including historical performance records and resource information.
+Based on these data, it extracts, updates, and maintains task-specific trust semantics for devices.
+Due to the LAM's limited internal memory, an external memory module is required to support storage and efficient retrieval.
+Therefore, we design the memory module with three distinct components: \textit{i) Resource information storage component} stores the resource information of all devices; \textit{ii) Historical record storage component} maintains historical performance data of all devices. \textit{iii) Trust semantics storage component} stores task-specific trust semantics of devices derived from historical performance data.
+Next, we present a detailed description of the teacher agent's workflow, highlighting how it uses the memory module.

-\textbullet \, \textbf{Resource Information Storage}.
-Each device reports its resources under the idle condition, including CPU, storage, bandwidth, and so on, to the server.
-To maintain up-to-date information, the device promptly notifies the server whenever its idle-state resources change.
+\textbf{1) Resource information storage}.
+Devices report their idle-state resource information, including CPU, storage, collaborative willingness, and other relevant attributes, to the server.
+To maintain up-to-date records, devices promptly notify the server whenever these idle-state resources change.
 Note that resource changes occurring during task execution do not need to be synchronized with the server.
-In the resource information storage component, the resource information of each device is stored in a key–value format, where the key corresponds to the device and the value represents its resources.
+The resource information storage component organizes each device’s resources in a key-value format, where the key identifies the device and the value encodes its resource attributes, as shown in Fig.~\ref{teacher}.